 - Receive and participate in continued training in writing and tutoring pedagogy and practice

 - Assist with research and assessment tasks

 - Collaborate in planning, publicizing and implementing WaCC activities and outreach

 - Market services to students through class presentations, flyers, posters, etc.

 - Strong interest in writing and passion for mentoring others

-- Excellent communication and interpersonal skills; ability to work with diverse students, coworkers, supervisors and others in a friendly, courteous manner
+- Excellent communication, interpersonal, and collaborative skills; ability to work with diverse students, coworkers, supervisors and others in a friendly, courteous manner

 - Able to commit for at least one academic year

 - Proficiency with Microsoft Word or Google Docs